 Overview: The Impact of Professional Development on Preschool Teachers’ Use of Embedded Instruction Practices is funded by the Institute of Education Sciences in collaboration with Vanderbilt University.
 The project compares several approaches to professional development to determine which are efficacious for helping teachers implement embedded instruction practices with young children with disabilities.
 Researchers will examine the impact of the intervention on the quality of teachers’ embedded instruction practices, including the number of learning opportunities provided to young children during different types of classroom activities.
 For the children involved in the study, social and adaptive behaviors and pre-academic, language and literacy outcomes will be evaluated.
 This study was developed from an earlier IES-funded project.

-Participants: More than 80 preschool classrooms and 108 teachers in Florida and Tennessee participated in this study.
+Participants: More than 108 teachers and 324 preschool children with disabilities in these teachers’ classrooms located in Florida and Tennessee are participating in this study.
 The Teaching Pyramid system was used with all students in the preschool classroom, the research team specifically targeted children with or at risk for emotional or behavior disorders.